Usability

 Usability Architecture in Software

 Usability Architecture directly reflects the 'user experience' of an application in software development.
-Meeting the needs of the user in an intuitive fashion and allowing for them to achieve their objective in using the application is of utmost importance.
+Meeting the needs of the user intuitively and allowing them to achieve their objectives with ease is of utmost importance.
 From the Product Discovery stage through Development and into Implementation, Usability should be considered at all times and validated at each stage of the process.
-Applying this allows for the needs of the user and the design of the application to be considered and realized in the final deliverable of the product.
+This approach ensures that the needs of the user and the design of the application are both considered and realized in the final product.

 Usability Process